 A requirement that must be fulfilled at the same time as another requirement.
-All course co-requisites are listed in the COURSE DESCRIPTIONS section of this catalog.
+All course corequisites are listed in the COURSE DESCRIPTIONS section of this catalog.
 If none is listed by a course, none exists for it.
-(See Pre-Requisite)
+(See Prerequisite)

-Students may petition to be excused from co-requisites.
+Students may petition to be excused from corequisites.
 To do so, they must present a written argument, using a form designed for this purpose, justifying their request and secure the agreement and signatures of both the course instructor and Division Dean or his/her designee.
+These forms are available on the Student Records webpage under the "Student Forms" section.